-The St Francis Links HOTEL by Mantis - 1st UNIT starting NOW!
+The St Francis Links HOTEL by Mantis - SHOW UNITS are under construction

 The proposed St Francis Links Hotel by Mantis is being sold as a sectional title scheme.
-Commencement is based on the sale of the units.
+Now, three units are being built as show units to promote sales.

-Ernie and Linda Müller and their Team from Selective Lighting want to make Fridays extra special at St Francis Links.
-Once a month, they will host the Selective Lighting/Fireworks Friday Competition.
-We will shotgun start the players for 9 holes.
-Starting times will be based on the season, 14h30 in the "Cool Season" and 15h30 in the summer months.
+Ernie and Linda Müller and their Team from Selective Lighting are making Fridays extra special at St Francis Links.
+Once a month, they host the Selective Lighting/The Fireworks Friday Competition.
+We shotgun start the players for 9 holes.
+Starting times are based on the season, 14h30 in the "Cool Season" and 15h30 in the summer months.
 Be a part of growing the Club and join us for nine and some good times after golf!
 Please enter in advance for numbers.

 ITEC are our sponsors for OPEN Wednesday (2nd Wednesday) with meat and added prizes.
 Invite your friends to enjoy SA’s best with special rates for golf, snacks after the game and great prizes – Hey, sometimes Curry Night follows – stay or take away!

 Monday Roll-up!
 Pitch up and play (9 holes or 18 Par-3 from 2pm) let's add you to the What's app group

 All day Saturdays: Morning and afternoon fields - the afternoon field will be booked from 12 noon backwards with emphasis on "ready golf"

 Monday Men's Book Club - 5pm in Jack's Bar (no reading required)